The Family of Man: Texts used in the exhibition and book

-A popular publication
+Book

-Jerry Mason (1913–1991) contemporaneously edited and published a complementary book of the exhibition through Maco Magazine Corporation, formed for the purpose in 1955 in partnership with Fred Sammis.It was the first time hard-cover and soft-cover editions were published simultaneously.
+Jerry Mason (1913–1991) contemporaneously edited and published a complementary book of the exhibition through Maco Magazine Corporation, formed for the purpose in 1955 in partnership with Fred Sammis.
+It was the first time hard-cover and soft-cover editions were published simultaneously.
 The book, which has never been out of print, was designed by Leo Lionni (May 5, 1910 – October 11, 1999).
-Many of Lionni’s book covers, like that of The Family of Man, incorporate playful modernist collages of apparently cut or torn coloured paper, which he repeats, for example in his 1962 design for The American Character and for children’s books, an aesthetic also used in exhibitions from his parallel career as a fine artist.
+Many of Lionni's book covers, like that of The Family of Man, incorporate playful modernist collages of apparently cut or torn coloured paper, which he repeats, for example in his 1962 design for The American Character and for children's books, an aesthetic also used in exhibitions from his parallel career as a fine artist.
 The publication was reproduced in a variety of formats (most popularly a soft-cover volume) in the 1950s, and reprinted in large format for its 40th anniversary, and in its various editions has sold more than four million copies.
 Most images from the exhibition were reproduced with an introduction by Carl Sandburg, whose prologue reads, in part:

 The first cry of a baby in Chicago, or Zamboango, in Amsterdam or Rangoon, has the same pitch and key, each saying, "I am!
 I have come through!
 I belong!
 I am a member of the Family.
 Many the babies and grownup here from photographs made in sixty-eight nations round our planet Earth.
 You travel and see what the camera saw.
 The wonder of human mind, heart wit and instinct is here.
 You might catch yourself saying, 'I'm not a stranger here.'

 However, an omission from the book, highly significant and contrary to Steichen's stated pacifist aim, was the image of a hydrogen bomb test explosion; audiences of the time were highly sensitive to the threat of universal nuclear annihilation.
 In place of the huge colour transparency to which a space was devoted in the MoMA exhibition, and the black-and-white mural print that toured countries other than Japan, only this quotation of Bertrand Russell's anti-nuclear warning, in white type on a black page, appears in the book;

 [...]
 The best authorities are unanimous in saying that a war with hydrogen bombs is quite likely to put an end to the human race [...]
-There will be universal death — sudden for only a minority, but for the majority a slow torture of disease and disintegration.
+There will be universal death—sudden for only a minority, but for the majority a slow torture of disease and disintegration.